 The Customer is obliged to check the Products upon delivery for transport damage or any other form of damage.
 The Customer must give written notice of visible defects within three (3) days after delivery of the Products or within three (3) days after detection of the defect, by including a specific description of the nature of the defect.
 In accordance with the Alfen charging equipment B2B warranty (https://alfen.com/media/710/download?attachment) or upon the request of Alfen, the Customer is obliged to send the defective Product to the Alfen factory, DDP in conformity with the Incoterms 2020.

-If Products are manufactured based on instructions of the Customer, warranty for the efficiency/operability and warranty of fitness of the Products for a specific purpose are expressly excluded.
-Any warranty in relation to parts for the Products delivered by the Customer is expressly excluded.
+If Products are manufactured with Customisations and/or based on instructions of the Customer, warranty for the efficiency/operability and warranty of fitness of the Products for a specific purpose are expressly excluded.
+Any warranty in relation to parts for the (Customised) Products delivered by the Customer is expressly excluded.

 Disputes between the Customer and Alfen regarding quality, delivery or any other complaint submitted by the Customer shall not entitle the Customer to suspend payment.